bitterce/finger_millet_presentation/PITCHME.md

 @ul[list-square-bullets list-spaced-bullets text-08](false)
 - Challenges in finding true variants in allopolyploids
 	- Often huge genome size
-	- high number of homeologs between subgenomes
-- Allopolyploidie poses many challenges in finding true variants, due to the high number of homeologs between the subgenomes
+	- High number of homeologs between subgenomes
-- Finger millet is a tetrapolyploid crop species, with subgenome A and subgenome B
+- Finger millet is a tetrapolyploid crop species
+	- Subgenome A and subgenome B
+	- Finding SNP is subgenomes
+- EAGLE-RC used to classify reads
-- EAGLE-RC is able to map reads to the subgenomes seperately and evaluates the likelihood of the data under a given hypothesis
+	- Maps reads to the subgenomes seperately
+	- Evaluates the likelihood of the data under a given hypothesis
 @ulend

 ---

-@snap[north text-center]
+@snap[north span-100 text-center]
 ### Methods - planning the pipeline
 @snapend